When Every Detail Counts Call 417-840-2863

 1. Fall Recovery Fertilizer (Sept.-Oct.): This fertilizer is a higher analysis designed to help the grass recover from the summer stress.
 The grass at this time of year is rebuilding and regenerating.
 The cooler temperatures and increased rainfall, coupled with the proper fertilizer, provide the necessary requirements for the grass to thicken, regain color, and enhance performance.

-2. Winter Root Feeding (Nov.-Jan.): The MOST important fertilizer application.
+2. Winter Root Feeding (Dec.-Jan.): The MOST important fertilizer application.
 This is a urea-based fertilizer that will be converted in the soil by nitrifying bacteria, which is then made into a form that plants will absorb.
 This allows the plant’s roots to grow and develop, which delivers the BEST color and growth in the following spring.

 Fungicide Application